-I’ll break down all of the steps on how to form an LLC in Illinois but first I’m going to explain what a Limited Liability Company is, as well as the benefits of choosing to form an LLC rather than other business structures like a sole proprietorship or a corporation.
+I’ll break down the steps on how to form an LLC in Illinois but first I’m going to explain what a Limited Liability Company is, as well as the benefits of choosing to form an LLC rather than other business structures, like a sole proprietorship or a corporation.

 Table of Contents

 An Illinois LLC is a Limited Liability Company formed in the state of Illinois that is governed by the laws, regulations, and statutes of the state of Illinois.

 Why Choose an LLC?

 There are many benefits to choosing to form an LLC rather than another business type like a corporation, sole trader, partnership, sole proprietorship C corporation, or S corporation.
 But here are the three main benefits that typically influence many small business owners’ decisions to form a Limited Liability Company (LLC).